 * “You are proof” “Of what?”
 “That emotions destroy you” “Yeah, I am.
 Mind you, I quite like hope.
 Hope’s a good emotion.
 And here it comes!”

-* If you escaped the Time War, don’t you want to know what happened?”
-“Place your hand-” “What happened to the Emperor?”
-“The Emperor survived?!”
+* “The Emperor survived?!”
 “Until he met me.
 Because if these are gonna be my last words, then you’re going to listen.
 I met the Emperor, and I took the Time Vortex and I poured it into his head and turned him into dust.
 Do you get that?
 The God of all Daleks, and I destroyed him.
 Ha!”

-* “But that thing, they said it was yours.
-I mean, Time Lords.
-They built it.
-What does it do?”
-“I don’t know.
-Never seen it before” “But it’s Time Lord” “Both sides had secrets” Not all time lords know each other, Rose.
+* “I’ve never seen it before” “But it’s time lord” “Both sides had secrets” Not all time lords know each other, Rose.

 * “Come on!
 All of you.
 Top floor!”
 “That’s forty-five floors up!
 Believe me, I’ve done them all!”